Easy Lavender Bath Bombs Recipe

 Instructions

-• Sprinkle the decorative lavender buds and stems into the bottom of each cavity of the silicone mold.
+• Sprinkle the decorative dried lavender buds into the bottom of each cavity of the silicone mold.
 Less is more.
-If you're planning on using homegrown lavender buds, here's instructions on harvesting and drying them.

 Natural Lavender Bath Bomb recipe with full DIY instructions #diybeauty #lavenderidea #easydiy

-• Place all the ingredients except the witch hazel and second lot of lavender buds in a bowl.
-Use your finger tips to mix thoroughly, breaking up any lumps and fully incorporating the essential oil and liquid oil into the dry ingredients.
+• Place all the ingredients except the witch hazel and the second lot of lavender buds in a bowl.
+Use your fingertips to mix them thoroughly, break up any lumps, and fully incorporate the oils into the dry ingredients.
+I highly recommend wearing nitrile or latex gloves for this since the mixture can be drying on your skin.

 Natural Lavender Bath Bomb recipe with full DIY instructions #diybeauty #lavenderidea #easydiy

-• Spray with a few mists of witch hazel and continue mixing with your hand.
+• Spray a few mists of witch hazel and continue mixing with your hand.
 Add a few more sprays and mix.
-Keep repeating until you can squeeze a handful of the mixture and it holds its form.
-You do not want the mix to be sopping wet so spray just a little at a time.
+Keep repeating until you can squeeze a handful of the mixture, and it holds its form.
+You do not want the mix to be sopping wet, so spray just a little at a time.

 Natural Lavender Bath Bomb recipe with full DIY instructions #diybeauty #lavenderidea #easydiy

-• Pack the bath bomb mixture into each of the cavities of the mold.
+• Pack the bath bomb mixture into each cavity of the mold.
 Press down firmly, and leave to harden overnight.

 Natural Lavender Bath Bomb recipe with full DIY instructions #diybeauty #lavenderidea #easydiy

-• Push the now hardened bath bombs out of each of the cavities.
-You can use them right away and they will keep for at least six months if stored in an air-tight container.
+• Push the now-hardened bath bombs out of each cavity.
+You can use them right away, but they will last for at least six months if stored in an air-tight container.

 Leave a Reply